Helsinki, Finland

 Expats, digital nomads and retirees living in Helsinki responded:

 "Expats and digital nomads generally like the high quality of life, excellent public transportation, and beautiful natural surroundings in Helsinki.
 They appreciate the safety and cleanliness of the city, as well as the efficient public services.
 The city's vibrant design and art scene, along with its rich cultural heritage, are also attractive to many.
 The strong emphasis on work-life balance and the availability of coworking spaces make it an appealing destination for digital nomads.
 On the other hand, the high cost of living, particularly for housing and dining out, can be a significant drawback for expats and digital nomads.
 The cold and dark winters, with limited daylight hours, can be challenging for those not used to such conditions.
 The Finnish language can be difficult to learn, which may make it harder for some to integrate into the local community.
-Additionally, some expats may find the reserved nature of Finns to be a barrier to making friends and building a social network," remarked one expat in Helsinki.
+Additionally, some expats may find the reserved nature of Finns to be a barrier to making friends and building a social network," said one expat.

 Get Quote